SilasReinagel/silasreinagel.github.io/static/liberation/C5_remove_obstacles.md

 - Question: "Why do you have to be at the weekly team meeting on Friday?"
 - Statement: "Because I'm part of the team.
 It's expected."
 - Question: "Can't you be part of the meeting without being physically at the office?
 Join remotely?"
-- Statement: "Jorgen, our Estonia contractor does that.
-But, I'm not allowed to."
+- Statement: "Jorgen, our Estonia contractor, does that.
+But I'm not allowed to."
-- Question: "Why aren't you allowed to, if Jorgen is allowed to remotely join the meeting?"
+- Question: "Why aren't you allowed to if Jorgen is allowed to remotely join the meeting?"
 - Statement: "Because I don't live in Estonia."
 - Question: "That's not actually a reason for why you can't attend remotely.
 Why can't you attend remotely?"
-- Statement: "Well.
-I don't actually know.
+- Statement: "Well, I don't actually know.
 Maybe I could talk to my boss about it."
 - Question: "That could solve the first problem.
-The second problem, why does your boss want you to work from the office"?
+The second problem, why does your boss want you to work from the office?"
 - Statement: "It's expected of all team members."
 - Question: "Except Jorgen?"
-- Statement: "Well, yes, Jorgen is the exception."
+- Statement: "Yes, Jorgen is the exception."
 - Question: "Why is it expected of all team members?"
-- Statement: "Because management is worried that we won't work hard, if we're no in the office."
+- Statement: "Because management is worried that we won't work hard if we're not in the office."
 - Question: "Would YOU work less hard if you didn't have to be in the office on Friday?"
 - Statement: "Well, no. I'm a hard worker.
 I would still work hard."
 - Question: "Then is management's concern really applicable to YOU?"
-- Statement: "No. It isn't."
+- Statement: "No, it isn't."
 - Question: "Does your boss trust you enough to know that it's a non-issue?"
-- Statement: "Yes.
-He knows how hard I work."
+- Statement: "Yes, he knows how hard I work."
-- Question: "Then, wouldn't it be reasonable to ask him if YOU can work remote on Fridays?"
+- Question: "Then wouldn't it be reasonable to ask him if YOU can work remote on Fridays?"
 - Statement: "Yes, I suppose I could do that."

-Often, just diving deep into the practical reasons for a prevention can lead to a simple path forward that give you an option you didn't previously let yourself choose.
+Often diving deep into the practical reasons for a prevention can lead to a simple path forward that gives you an option you previously didn't let yourself choose.

-This works for simple comfort things like choosing WHERE you work, or WHEN you work.
+This works for simple comfort things like choosing WHERE you work or WHEN you work.
 It also works for bigger obstacles like:
-- I want to start raising a family, but I don't have a spouse
+- I want to start raising a family, but I don't have a spouse.
-- I want to land my dream job, but I don't have a college degree
+- I want to land my dream job, but I don't have a college degree.
-- I want to work on my side project, but I don't have enough time
+- I want to work on my side project, but I don't have enough time.
 - etc.

-Slow down and think through effective ways to clear away obstacles, so that you can choose the things you KNOW YOU WANT.
+Slow down and think through effective ways to clear away obstacles so that you can choose the things you KNOW YOU WANT.

 That's a good strategy.
-But, there's another approach, too.
+But there's another approach, too.

-Sometimes, there are shortcuts to choosing the things you want...
+Sometimes there are shortcuts to choosing the things you want.

 ----